Ali-Asgari/PymoNNtorch_Visualizer/README.rst

 **Note:**

-    Networks on both CPU and GPU (CUDA) can be visualized.
-Moreover there is no need of transfering data between CPU and GPU for visualization on GPU networks (except plots).
+    Networks on both the CPU and GPU (CUDA) can be visualized.
+Moreover, there is no need to transfer data between the CPU and GPU for visualizing GPU networks, except for their plots (e.g., raster and trace).

 ===========